 Cardiology: Stokes-Adams attack — Pacemaker implantation.
-Treatment abroad
+Treatment

 Morgagni-Adams-Stokes (MAS) Syndrome is called the loss of consciousness due to acute cardiac conduction disturbance.
 During bouts, the patient receives CPR.
 To prevent recurrence, the physician may recommend implanting a pacemaker.